 The Government of Alberta has released high-level COVID-19 health and safety guidance for the screen-based industry:

 Reopened as June 1, 2020.
-As of November 12, 2020, only projects that were currently in production as of that date were allowed to continue.
-This restriction remains in effect until January 21, 2021.
+From November 12, 2020, to February 11, 2021 only projects that were currently in production on November 12 were allowed to continue.
+This restriction was listed effective February 12, provided that productions comply with the province’s COVID-19 health and safety protocols.

 Health and safety guidelines have been approved and published by the Government of Manitoba.
 They are available here (scroll down to Film Production effective June 1).
 On Screen Manitoba has also developed more detailed guidelines that complement the provincial government guidance:

-The CMPA, through its participation on the province’s Section 21 Committee, developed a set of health and guidelines for all productions filming in the province, which were approved by the Government on Ontario on June 25, which were then updated on November 24 (an amendment summary can be found here).
-To assist producers in implementing this guidance, the CMPA has also developed a series of checklists and template policies and protocols, which can be downloaded here.
+The CMPA, through its participation on the province’s Section 21 Committee, developed a set of health and guidelines for all productions filming in the province, which were approved by the Government on Ontario on June 25, 2020, which were then amended on November 24, 2020, and January 25, 2021.
+To assist producers in implementing this guidance, the CMPA has also developed a series of checklists and template policies and protocols, which can be downloaded here (updated February 4, 2021).

 Reopened as June 8, 2020.
 Production is still permitted amid the new restrictions that took effect on January 9, 2021.
 In order to facilitate the travel of cast and crew between curfew hours, producers are invited to use this form, prepared by the AQPM.
 The form serves as an attestation from the producer that the named individual provides services to a company authorized to operate during the curfew period, and that their work necessitates travel between their residence and workplace.